Three tips for harnessing Snowflake’s data cloud

-How Capital One optimized Snowflake for real-time data analysis at scale
+Learn how Capital One optimized Snowflake for real-time data analysis at scale with three best practices.

 Since its founding, data has been at the heart of Capital One.
 We believe in the power of data to drive insights and empower people to deliver real-time solutions to our millions of customers.
 Of course, the amount of data we analyze has skyrocketed over the last thirty years, making it more difficult to share data across the company and derive insights in real time.
 That’s where Snowflake comes in with its cloud data platform.